-Employee share incentives come in a range of different forms and formats, the most common is a share option (an agreement allowing an employee hold shares at a point of time in the future) which have always been popular but have become more widely used as businesses become aware of what they are and the tax efficiencies available in respect of a number of them.
-There are however a wide spectrum of arrangements available to suit every structure and business, some involve options but others involve employees actually holding shares, or payments linked to share performance.
+Employee share incentives come in a range of different forms and formats, the most common of which is a share option (an agreement allowing an employee to hold shares at a point of time in the future).
+These have always been popular, but became increasingly prevalent as businesses took advantage of the tax efficiencies available.
+There is, however, a wide spectrum of arrangements to suit every structure and business – some involve options; others involve employees actually holding shares, or payments linked to share performance.

-There is no point in having an employee incentive in place if the employee does not understand its value, or they do not provide the right rewards at the right time, so it is important to get this work correct.
+It is pointless having an employee incentive in place if the employee doesn’t understand its value, or the incentive fails to provide the right rewards at the right time.
+It is vital, therefore, to get this work done correctly.

-LTIP arrangements – LTIP arrangements are common for listed companies and incorporate a range of different option or bonus arrangements.
+LTIP arrangements are common for listed companies and incorporate a range of different option or bonus arrangements.
 We have worked with clients on numerous instructions to assist in putting these arrangements in place.
-Again, usually relatively inefficient from a tax perspective, it is important to have an adviser that knows how to structure the scheme properly to limit any tax impact.
+Again, because they tend to be rather inefficient from a tax perspective, it is important to have an adviser who knows how to structure the scheme properly, in order to limit any tax impact.

-Growth Shares – A model that allows employees to hold shares which share in the future increase in value of the business only.
-The benefits of growth shares can be that it allows employees to hold shares rather than options, and because they share only in the increase in value, this can limit the tax payable.
+These allow employees to hold shares which have a stake in the future increase in value of the business only.
+Growth shares can enable employees to hold shares rather than options, and sharing only in the increase in value has the benefit of limiting the tax payable.

-Of course the above are just some examples, and we are often also instructed to advise on similar arrangements for non-employees such as consultants or non-executives.
+The above are just a few examples of arrangements available, and we are often also instructed to advise on similar arrangements for non-employees, such as consultants or non- executives.

-A large part of implementing the incentive arrangements will be the tax implications and we will always work with your tax adviser to ensure that the implications of any incentive arrangement are as beneficial as they can be.
-Often the reason for the incentive arrangement is to take advantage of the tax benefits.
+Much of the work of implementing incentive arrangements centres on the tax implications, and we will always liaise closely with your tax adviser to ensure that the implications of any incentive arrangement are as beneficial as they can be.
+Often, the main reason for setting up an incentive arrangement is to take advantage of the tax benefits.

 - Are there any performance or value criteria to be met before the option can be exercised?